Identifiable and interpretable nonparametric factor analysis: Theoretical Properties

 Identifiability is a key property for a latent variable model to provide reliable, reproducible, and interpretable latent representations.
 There are two notions of identifiability for factor models (introduced by \cite{allman2009identifiability}), \emph{strict identifiability} and \emph{generic identifiability}.
-Strict identifiability ensures the mapping from the observed data to the parameters is one-to-one, and generic identifiability only requires the mapping be one-to-one except on a Lebesgue measure zero subset of the parameter space.
+Strict identifiability ensures that the mapping from the observed data to the parameters is one-to-one, and generic identifiability only requires the mapping to be one-to-one except on a Lebesgue measure zero subset of the parameter space.

-In this section, we establish strict identifiability for $\bm \Lambda$, $\bm \Sigma$ and the parameterization of $g_1,\ldots,g_h$ in two steps.
-First, under a mild anchor dimension assumption, we show the parameters and factors are unique up to a simple transformation, leading to generic identifiability.
-Second, based on the ambiguity set of parameters yielding an equivalent likelihood, we propose simple post-processing steps to remove ambiguity.
-This leads to strict identifiability, which in turns allows us to show posterior consistency.
+In this section, we establish strict identifiability for $\bm \Lambda$, $\bm \Sigma$ and the parameters that characterize $g_1,\ldots,g_h$ in two steps.
+First, under a mild anchor dimension assumption, we show that the parameters and factors are unique up to a simple transformation, leading to generic identifiability.
+Second, we show that post-processing removes ambiguity in parameters yielding an equivalent likelihood, leading to strict identifiability and posterior consistency.